plainblack/webgui/www/extras/ukplayer/readme.txt

 <mute_at_start>true</mute_at_start>
 	If true the slideshow will start with the sound muted.
 	Value: true or false

+<sound>off</sound>
+	If the sound is turned off, the audio files will not be played and the mute and volume controls will be hidden.
+	Value: on or off

 <autostart>false</autostart>
 	If true the slideshow will start upon loading.
 If false a play button will be